joehalloran/sql-coursework/README.md

 This question requires a definition of "beta-blockers".
 In lieu of genuine medical expertise, a list was found on the NHS choices website *(Beta-blockers - NHS Choices (2017))*.

 The term "prescribed the most" also requires some consideration.
-If we are counting the number of times a beta-blockers was prescribed we would have to look at the 'items' column.
+If we are counting the number of times a doctor issues a prescription, we should look at the 'items' column.
 If we were looking at the sheer amount of drugs that was given to patients, we should look at 'quantity'.
-I felt focussing on the sum of 'items' would best reflect the question.
+I felt focusing on the sum of 'items' would best reflect the question.

 I also decided to return the top 10 practices, to see if the top item is an outlier.